Srivatsak2002/registration-form/registrationform.md

 - make address and location as optional fields and all other as mandatory fields.
 #### 2. educational background
 - add a drop down menu so that user can select his highest educational qualification.
-- user should upload his certificate of highest qualification
+- user should upload his certificate of highest qualification.
 - give some conditions for the type of the file,for example jpeg,pdf.. etc
 - file should not be more then 5mb and should be greater then 0kb.
 - all these should be optional fields.